IMPORTANCE OF PHARMACOGNOSTIC STUDY OF MEDICINAL PLANTS CALOTROPIS GIGANTEA (LINN.): A REVIEWHTML Full Text

-- Singh B and Rastogi RP: Structure of asclepin and some observations on the NMR spectra of Calotropis glycosides.
-1972; 11: 757-762.
+- Singh B and Rastogi RP: Structure of asclepin and some observations on the NMR spectra of Calotropis Phytochemistry 1972; 11: 757-762.

-- Kitagawa I, Zhang R, Park JD, Baek NI, Takeda Y, Yoshikawa M, Shibuya H: Indonesian medicinal plants. І. Chemical structures of calotroposides A and B, two new oxypregnane-oligoglycosides from the root of Calotropis gigantea (Asclepiadaceae).
-Chem.
-Pharm.
-Bull.
-1992; 40:2007-2013.
+- Kitagawa I, Zhang R, Park JD, Baek NI, Takeda Y, Yoshikawa M and Shibuya H: Indonesian medicinal plants. І. Chemical structures of calotroposides A and B, two new oxypregnane-oligoglycosides from the root of Calotropis gigantea (Asclepiadaceae).
+Chem Pharm Bull 1992; 40: 2007-2013.

-- Shibuya H, Zhang R, Park JD, Baek NI, Takeda Y, Yoshikawa M, Kitagawa I: Indonesian medicinal Plants.
-Chemical structures of calotroposides C, D, E, F and G, five additional new oxypregnane-oligoglycosides from the roots of Calotropis gigantean (Asclepiadaceae).
-Chem.
-Pharm.
-Bull.
-1992; 40: 2647-2653.
+- Shibuya H, Zhang R, Park JD, Baek NI, Takeda Y, Yoshikawa M and Kitagawa I: Indonesian medicinal Plants.
+Chemical structures of calotroposides C, D, E, F and G, five additional new oxypregnane-oligoglycosides from the roots of Calotropis gigantea (Asclepiadaceae).
+Chem Pharm Bull 1992; 40: 2647-2653.

 - Nadkarni AK: Indian Materia Medica.
 Popular Prakashan, 1954; 1(3): 237-241.